minghuaq/cs377-bcrab/docs/API Config.md

 Key: `RATE_LIMIT`

 ### API Path
 The url of the remote llm api.
+Only openrouter is supported, although anyone with an identical API should work.

 Key: `API_PATH`